RobertJansson/Quiz/README.md

 # Quiz
-Simple Quiz-program (HiG - Lab7)<br>
+Simple Quiz-program (HiG-Lab7-VT2016)<br>
 JavaFX8-version of my Quiz using strict MVC (and FXML)<br>
-See the wiki page for a link to an OS X compiled version (https://github.com/RobertJansson/Quiz/wiki).<p>
+A compiled program for OS X can be downloaded here: [Quiz.dmg]https://kvicktajm.se/Quiz.dmg).<p>

 <p><b>Controller</b><br>
 Controller.java - The main controller.

 <p><b>View</b><br>
 Menu.fxml -> MenuController.java<br>
-RootLayout set up the window and menu-bar as the program start.<br>
+-RootLayout which define the stage and menubar as the program start.<br>
 LoadView.fxml -> LoadViewController.java<br>
-LoadView is where the user load a new game from file but also double to show the result.<br>
+-LoadView is the landing page, where the user load/restart/resume a game and also double to show the result.<br>
 QuizView.fxml -> QuizViewController.java<br>
-A viewer to show each Quiz.
-This is the view for the ongoing game.<br>
+-A viewer to show each Quiz.
+This is the view for the on-going game.<br>

 <p><b>Model</b><br>
 QuizModel.java - The model of the Quiz.
 (A list of AQuiz.)<br>